NCI Dictionary of Cancer Terms

 - listen (BY-oh-THAYR-uh-pee)

 A type of treatment that uses substances made from living organisms to treat disease.
 These substances may occur naturally in the body or may be made in the laboratory.
-Some biotherapies stimulate or suppress the immune system to help the body fight cancer, infection, and other diseases.
+In cancer, some biotherapies stimulate or suppress the immune system to help the body fight cancer.
 Other biotherapies attack specific cancer cells, which may help keep them from growing or kill them.
 They may also lessen certain side effects caused by some cancer treatments.
-Types of biotherapy include immunotherapy (such as vaccines, cytokines, and some antibodies), gene therapy, and some targeted therapies.
+Types of biotherapy include immunotherapy (such as cytokines, cancer treatment vaccines, and some antibodies) and some targeted therapies.
 Also called biological response modifier therapy, biological therapy, and BRM therapy.